material-components/material-components-ios/components/Collections/README.md

 ## Overview

-The Collections component consists of a set of collection view related classes that adhere to material design layout and styling.
+The Collections component consists of a set of collection view related classes that adhere to Material Design layout and styling.
 Typically you will subclass the `MDCCollectionViewController`, which in turn subclasses `UICollectionViewController`.
 This controller provides the collection view used as its content.